MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/appdatamode.md

 - iOS - No data is ever cleared.
 In the cloud your app is reinstalled before each test so the data is cleared.
 It’s worth noting that the app can persist data in the iOS keychain between installs, which can sometimes be an issue.

 ## AppDataMode.DoNotClear
-- Locally the app is never reinstalled and the data is not cleared.
+- Locally the app is never reinstalled and the data isn't cleared.
 It will still get terminated and restarted every time you call StartApp() though.
 - In the cloud your app won't get reinstalled and its data won't get cleared (just as it works locally).